 Problem Possible Cause Action Audio does not work.
 Sound, MIDI, mixer drivers not installed.
 Check the error messages for the necessary drivers.
 In Windows Control Panel, select "Drivers", then "Add" and install the necessary driver(s).
 Address contention.
 Two or more devices might be trying to access the same address.
-Check IRQ, I/O address, and DMA settings in Windows 95 or BIOS Setup.
+Check IRQ, I/O address, and DMA settings in Windows 95, Windows NT Workstation, or BIOS Setup.
 Change settings as required.
 Cables loose or not properly connected.
-Make sure speaker and mic plug are in correct jacks.
+Make sure speaker and microphone plugs are in correct jacks.
 Reconnect cables.
-Refer to the "Using You Computer" on-line help for jack locations.
+Refer to the System Reference guide for jack locations.
 Onboard audio controller disabled.
 Run the BIOS Setup utility and set the Integrated Audio to "Enabled."
 Bad audio chip or sound card.
 Call your Service provider or sound card provider.
 Main logic board has failed.
 Contact your Service provider.

 Problem Possible Cause Action External speakers do not work.
 Speakers not connected or improperly connected.
 Properly connect the speakers.
-Refer to Chapter 4 of your User's Guide for more information.
+Refer to your System Reference guide for more information.
 Check speaker batteries or ac adapter have failed.
 Replace speaker batteries or ac adapter.
 Refer to the documentation that came with your speakers.
 Speakers have failed.
-Replace speakers.
+If available, try another set of speakers.
+If the new speakers operate correctly, replace the old speakers following the Customer Replacement Unit process described in the Warranty and Information booklet.
 Microphone does not work.
 Microphone not connected or improperly connected.
 Properly connect the microphone.
-Refer to Chapter 4 of your User's Guide for more information.
+Refer to your System Reference guide for more information.
 Microphone has failed.
-Replace microphone.
+If available, try another microphone.
+If the new microphone operates correctly, replace the old microphone following the Customer Replacement Unit process described in the Warranty and Information booklet.
 Headphones do not work.
 Headphones not connected or improperly connected.
 Properly connect the headphones.
-Refer to Chapter 4 of your User's Guide for more information.
+Refer to your System Reference guide for more information.
+Headphones have failed.
+If available, try another set of headphones.
+If the new headphones operate correctly, replace the old headphones following the Customer Replacement Unit process described in the Warranty and Information booklet.